 4 Recommended parametrization of GAs

-Optimizations by GAs on AMs of varying complexity were performed with a large number of combinations of operators in order to make recommendations for optimizing the AM.
+Optimizations by GAs for AMs of varying complexities were performed with a large number of combinations of operators in order to make recommendations for optimizing the AM.
 The conclusions are:

 • The population size should be in accordance with the complexity of the AM to optimize: from 100 for the simple ones, up to 500 for the most complex AMs.